antoash/movies/README.md

-# A full stack movie review application using SpringBoot, React and MongoDB.
+# Movie Review Application

-Notes I created while working on this follow along session from [Free Code Camp](https://www.youtube.com/watch?v=5PdEmeopJVQ).
+These are notes I created while working on this:

 ## Dependencies
 - Lombok